paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 Subsection (f) of [section 7105 of this title](./chapter-078-trafficking-victims-protection.md#section-7105), referred to in subsec. (d)(7)(A), probably means the first subsec. (f) of [section 7105 of this title](./chapter-078-trafficking-victims-protection.md#section-7105), relating to assistance for United States citizens and lawful permanent residents, as added by Pub.
 L. 110–457, title II, § 213(a)(1), Dec.
 23, 2008, 122 Stat.
 5064.

-Sections 14044a and 14044c of title 42, referred to in subsec. (d)(7)(L), was in the original “sections 202 and 204 of the Trafficking Victims Protection Act of 2005”, and was translated as reading “sections 202 and 204 of the Trafficking Victims Protection Reauthorization Act of 2005”, which enacted sections 14044a and 14044c of Title 42, The Public Health and Welfare, to reflect the probable intent of Congress.
+Sections 20702 and 20705 of title 34, referred to in subsec. (d)(7)(L), was in the original “sections 202 and 204 of the Trafficking Victims Protection Act of 2005”, and was translated as reading “sections 202 and 204 of the Trafficking Victims Protection Reauthorization Act of 2005”, which enacted sections 20702 and 20705 of Title 34, Crime Control and Law Enforcement, to reflect the probable intent of Congress.

 Executive Order 13107, referred to in subsec. (d)(7)(N)(iii), is set out as a note under [section 601 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section601&num=0&edition=prelim), Government Organization and Employees.